ogradyc01/GoldenCheetah/General_UI-Layout-and-terminology.md

 Looking at the figure above you find the following elements:

 ### Menu Bar
 The 'Menu Bar' contains all the menu options for GoldenCheetah.
-The screenshot shown is frome a Windows 7 version.
+The screenshot shown is from a Windows 7 version.
 On Mac OSX or modern Linux distributions the 'Menu Bar' will appear on the top (border) of the screen.

 _Note:_ The 'Menu Bar' layout and content is the same for all views and not configurable.